COMBINE-lab/EDS/README.md

 ## What are the caveats ?
 There are other formats (such as [loom](https://github.com/linnarsson-lab/loompy)) which are designed for optimizing the query of the matrix.
 EDA is primarily designed to improve the storage efficiency rather than query and currently don't support random access to a cell (row).

-## How to convert to and from mtx format ?
+## How to convert eds to mtx format ?
 We have a simple rust code inside the `src-rs`, it can be installed using `cargo build --release` and can be used as `./target/release/eds convert -e <eds_file>`.

 ## Future